saturnin13/crypto-mining-data-analysis/README.md

 ##command line .\project.sh

 ## PSQL useful
-to create a new table:
+To create a new table:
 CREATE TABLE table_name (LIKE "GRS_historical_data" INCLUDING DEFAULTS INCLUDING CONSTRAINTS INCLUDING INDEXES);
+To rename a column
+ALTER TABLE "XMR_historical_data" RENAME USD_per_GRS TO USD_per_XMR;

 ## TO add a new currency historical data fetcher
 # Add new table for historical data